Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 RECENT TASTING NOTES ON VINTAGE 2004

 2004 D'AIGUILHE: Strong and tannic, but at the same time aromatic with ripe fruit.
 Well balanced and with nice length on the palate.
-Needs time to get round and charming.
+It needs time to get around and be charming.
 88p.
 Tasted four times - last time in September 2008.
 Consistent notes.

-2004 ANGELUS: Very attractive, deep and intense nose of blackberries, strong structure, ripe berries, quite extracted wine.
+2004 ANGELUS: Very attractive, intense nose of blackberries, strong structure, ripe berries, quite extracted wine.
 Excellent wine.
 92p.
 Tasted three times - last time in September 2008.
 Consistent notes.

-2004 LES ARUMS DE LAGRANGE (white wine): Aromatic and round, tasty and pleasant.
+2004 LES ARUMS DE LAGRANGE (white wine): Aromatic, round, tasty, and pleasant.
 Uncomplicated wine for garden parties.
 86p.
 Tasted in August 2005.

-2004 BEAUREGARD: Nicely made wine, which had improved in bottle.
-Round and tasty with fine flavours of raspberries, cherries and scent of truffles.
+2004 BEAUREGARD: Nicely made wine, which had improved after bottling.
+Round and tasty with delicate flavors of raspberries, cherries, and the scent of truffles.
 Good balance and good depth.
 To drink from 2009.
 88p Tasted twice - last time in September 2007.

 2004 BRANAIRE: Black red.
-Intense and deep on the nose with ripe and aromatic flavour of dark berries.
-Superbly concentrated and structured with long aftertaste.
+Intense on the nose with the ripe and aromatic flavor of dark berries.
+Superbly concentrated and structured with a long aftertaste.
 Splendid.
 92p.
 Tasted three times - last time in September 2008.
 Consistent notes.

 2004 CANON-LA-GAFFELIERE: Fine and strong wine with considerable intensity of fruit.
 Full-bodied and tight wine.
 89p.
 Tasted four times - last time in September 2008.
 Not consistent notes.

-2004 CANTEMERLE: Well-composed and tasty wine, meaty, fine balance, very seductive.
+2004 CANTEMERLE: Well-composed and tasty wine, meaty, delicate balance, very seductive.
 89p.
 Tasted three times - last time in September 2008.
 Consistent notes.

-2004 CARMES HAUT BRION: Dark red, very deep and aromatic on the nose with black berries.
+2004 CARMES HAUT BRION: Dark red, deep, and aromatic on the nose with blackberries.
 There was ripe fruit on the palate, splendid balance and length.
 This property is improving fast.
 92p.
 Tasted twice - last time in September 2010.

 2004 CHASSE SPLEEN: Sappy and well-structured wine with fine tannin grip and considerable depth.
-Gained some more depth and structure since April 2005.
+It has gained some more depth and structure since April 2005.
 88p.
 Tasted in August 2005.

 2004 LA CLÉMENCE: Stunning effort.
-Very aromatic, harmonious and long on the palate, with gobs of perfectly ripe Merlot.
-Violets, milk chocolate and fine cherries.
+Very aromatic, harmonious, and long on the palate, with gobs of perfectly ripe Merlot.
+Violets, milk chocolate, and tasty cherries.
 92p.
 Tasted four times - last time in September 2010.
 Consistent notes.

-2004 CLOS FOURTET: Very nice aroma of crushed dark berries, long on the palate with fine structure and lasting finish.
+2004 CLOS FOURTET: Lovely aroma of crushed dark berries, long on the palate with fine structure and lasting finish.
 Catchy and seductive wine.
 90p.
 Tasted twice - last time in September 2007.
 Not consistent notes.

 2004 DESTIEUX: From the owner of La Clemence.
-This wine is dense, strong, very concentrated with lot of ripe blackcurrants, well supported by strong but ripe tannin.
+This wine is dense, intense, and very concentrated, with many ripe blackcurrants, well supported by strong but ripe tannin.
 Splendid length and structure.
 90p.
 Tasted twice - last time in September 2008.
 Consistent notes.

-2004 DOMAINE DE CHEVALIER red: Aromatic, racy and elegant wine with lot of finesse.
+2004 DOMAINE DE CHEVALIER red: Aromatic, racy, and elegant wine with much finesse.
 The nose is simply a blast with wonderful spicy aromas of cherries and blackcurrants.
-Meaty on palate with fine structure, well concentrated blackcurrants and fine support of ripe tannins.
+Meaty on the palate with fine structure, well-concentrated blackcurrants, and fine support of ripe tannins.
 92p.
 Tasted three times - last time in September 2008.
 Consistent notes.

 2004 DOMAINE DE CHEVALIER white: Freshness and elegance, sophisticated, very stylish and sophisticated.
-Acidity of this wine is great and corresponds just fine to sweetness.
+The acidity of this wine is excellent and corresponds just fine to sweetness.
 A classic.
 94p.
 Tasted in August 2005.

-2004 FERRIERE: Delicate, sweet fruit, fine structure and well balanced wine.
-Makes friends very quickly.
+2004 FERRIERE: Delicate, sweet fruit, fine structure, and well-balanced wine.
+It makes friends very quickly.
 Tasted twice - last time in September 2007.
 89p.
 Not consistent notes.

-2004 LES FIEFS DE LAGRANGE: Delicious, elegant and very charming wine, however quite simple.
+2004 LES FIEFS DE LAGRANGE: Delicious, elegant, charming wine, however quite simple.
 87p.
 Tasted three times - last time in September 2008.
 Consistent notes.

 2004 FOMBRAUGE red: A bit lazy wine for my taste.
-Maybe this wine hasn't developed in full yet.
-Rather light in intensity and concentration, but other ingredients are OK and balance and aftertaste are nice.
-See you in 2-4 years time.
+Maybe this wine has yet to develop in full.
+Rather light in intensity and concentration, other ingredients are OK, and balance and aftertaste are nice.
+I look forward to seeing you in 2-4 years.
 86+?
 Tasted in November 2009.

 2004 LE GAY: Quite light wine with nice structure and tasty fruit.
 Won't make old bones.
 87p.
 Tasted in October 2007.

-2004 GISCOURS: Very stylish wine, in fine balance and without rough edges.
-Succulent and with strong backbone.
+2004 GISCOURS: Very stylish wine, in a delicate balance and without rough edges.
+Succulent and with a strong backbone.
 90p.
 Tasted twice - last time in September 2007.
 Consistent notes.

-2004 LA GURGUE: Classic wine for Margaux commune with perfumed nose, fine balance and velvety taste.
+2004 LA GURGUE: Classic wine for Margaux commune with an aromatic nose, delicate balance, and velvety taste.
 89p.
 Tasted in August 2006.

 2004 HAUT BAGES LIBERAL: Ripe berries and ripe tannin, round and nicely balanced wine.
 Adorable.
 88p.
 Tasted twice - last time in September 2007.
 Not consistent notes.
-Better showing in September 2010 with more developed flavors, more depth and length.
+Better showing in September 2010 with more developed flavors, depth, and length.
 89p.

 2004 HAUT BAILLY: Medium weight, tight, well-balanced wine with ripe berries.
 Nice structure and good length.
 88p.
 Tasted in August 2005.